Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 Certain dough enhancers (dough reducers) include glutathione (in the form of “dead” or “deactivated” yeast) in controlled amounts.
 These dough enhancers are used to soften the dough, making it more extensible and easier to work with.

 When using instant dry yeast, glutathione release is inevitable, even under optimal conditions.
 However, minimizing this release is highly desirable.
-This can be achieved by providing the yeast with optimal rehydration conditions, specifically by dissolving it in warm water.
+This can be achieved by providing the yeast with optimal rehydration conditions, specifically by suspending it in warm water.

-Dissolving/suspending dry yeast in water at temperatures between 37-43°C/98-110°F ensures ideal cell membrane recovery, reducing the release of glutathione and cofactors into the dough.
+Suspending dry yeast in water at temperatures between 37-43°C/98-110°F ensures ideal cell membrane recovery, reducing the release of glutathione and cofactors into the dough.

 If the yeast comes into contact with water outside this optimal range, different effects occur:

-• At temperatures between 21-37°C/70-98°F, the release of glutathione and cofactors is less significant, but still present.
+- At temperatures between 21-37°C/70-98°F, the release of glutathione and cofactors is less significant, but still present.

-• If the water temperature is below 20°C/68°F, membrane recovery slows down significantly, leading to increased release of essential components from the yeast cells.
+- If the water temperature is below 20°C/68°F, membrane recovery slows down significantly, leading to increased release of essential components from the yeast cells.
 In this scenario, up to half of the cell’s soluble components may be lost.
 The lower the temperature and the longer the yeast is exposed to it, the greater the effect.

 If yeast comes into direct contact with cold water, a significant number of yeast cells may be killed/damaged, depending on the temperature and duration of exposure.
 This can slow down fermentation and alter the dough’s properties, leading to increased glutathione release and a more extensible, sticky, and “wet” dough.
 If your dough hasn’t risen after adding yeast directly to cold water, this is likely the cause.

-While less common, it is also important to avoid adding yeast directly to very hot water (over 46°C/115°F).
+While less common, it is also important to avoid adding yeast directly to hot water (over 46°C/115°F).

 Therefore, when working with dry yeast, it is crucial to avoid direct contact with cold water.
 This is especially true for instant dry yeast, as its manufacturing process makes it more “sensitive” during the rehydration process.

-4 Methods for Using Dry Yeast
+Four Methods for Using Dry Yeast Properly

-2. Adding the yeast mid-mixing (only applicable when using a mixer).
+- Adding the yeast mid-mixing (only applicable when using a mixer).

-3. Adding the yeast directly to water at a temperature of 21-30°C/70-86°F (not ideal, but it works).
+- Adding the yeast directly to water at a temperature higher than 21°C/70°F (not ideal, but works).

 If using ice water, it is recommended to mix the yeast with the flour and let the yeast-flour mixture sit for at least 10 minutes.
-This allows the yeast to absorb some moisture from the flour (which contains about 14% moisture), starting the rehydration process and improving the yeast’s “durability” when it eventually contacts the cold water.
+This allows the yeast to absorb some moisture from the flour (flour contains about 14% moisture), starting the rehydration process and improving the yeast’s “durability” when it eventually contacts the cold water.

 By adding the yeast only after all the water has been absorbed by the flour, you prevent it from coming into direct contact with cold water.
 At the end of mixing, ensure there are no remaining “free” yeast granules that haven’t been fully incorporated into the dough.

-3. Adding the Yeast Directly to Water (at 21-30°C/70-86°F)
+3. Adding the Yeast Directly to Water (Over 21°C/70°F)

 This method is not ideal because some glutathione will still be released into the dough; However, it can be effective, especially in warmer weather when tap water temperatures are higher, or when achieving a more extensible dough is desired.
 Simply sprinkle the yeast into the water, mix well, and then add the remaining dough ingredients.